 The rest of the paper is organized as follows.
-Section~\ref{sec:sysmodel} introduces multi-UAV covert communication system and its setting, describing covertness requirement and formulating the energy efficient design in terms of an optimization problem.
-In Section~\ref{sec:solution}, we present an efficient iterative low-compelxity algorithm to solve the optimization problem, followed by numerical results and discussions in Section \ref{sec:numerical}.
+Section~\ref{sec:sysmodel} introduces our multi-UAV covert communication system and its setting, describing covertness requirements and formulating the energy-efficient design in terms of an optimization problem.
+In Section~\ref{sec:solution}, we present an iterative low-complex algorithm to solve the optimization problem efficiently, followed by numerical results and discussions in Section \ref{sec:numerical}.
 Finally, we draw conclusions in Section~\ref{sec:conclusion}.

 {\em Notations}: Throughout this paper, superscripts $(\cdot)^T$ and $(\cdot)^\dagger$ denote transpose and Hermitian transpose operations.
-The operator $\E$ represents expectation, and $\|\cdot\|$ represents the Frobenius norm.
+The operators $\E\{\cdot\}$ and $\Pr\{\cdot\}$ represent expectation and probability of an even, respectively; $\|\cdot\|$ denotes the Frobenius norm.
 Also, ${\cal CN}(0,\sigma^2)$ expresses the complex Gaussian distribution with zero mean and variance $\sigma^2$.
 The bold lower-case and upper-case letters denote a vector and matrix, respectively; the upper-case calligraphy letter indicates a set.
 Define $\mathbb{R}^+$ and $\mathbb{C}$ as the sets of nonnegative real and complex numbers, respectively; $\mathbb{S}^+$ as the set of positive semidefinite (PSD) matrices.